 Your brand, business model, and product offerings will all factor into where you choose to sell online.
 For example, a vintage shop that carries only one or two antique pieces may have more success on an auction marketplace like eBay, rather than creating an entire product page on Amazon only for the page to be removed once the item has sold out.

 The beauty of e-commerce in the digital age is that brands don’t have to pin down just one sales channel online.
-They can opt for the easiest online selling platform to push products quickly, while still selling on other online storefronts to reach different audiences where they’re already spending time and browsing products online.
+They can opt for the easiest online selling method to push products quickly, while still selling on other online storefronts to reach different audiences where they’re already spending time and browsing products online.

 Social media platforms like Facebook, Instagram, and TikTok now have their own built-in checkout options, making it easier for brands to sell products directly on their social pages.
 Followers can view a photo or video and buy the product almost instantly, without having to click a link that directs them away from the post.
 It’s a good idea for brands to still have a fully branded “home” online and utilize other third-party platforms as additional selling channels rather than relying on one hosted platform to complete all of their sales transactions.